lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 ```

 We will add a new method named `loadMaterials`.
 This method will create a descriptor set for the storage buffer that contains material
-data, and associate to the buffer we cerated in the `MaterialsCache` class.
+data, and associate to the buffer we created in the `MaterialsCache` class.
 We will also create the array of samplers descriptor set
 with the textures loaded in `TextureCache` class.
 This method will need to be invoked uring initialization so descriptor sets are ready
 during render process.